 Vitamin E is an antioxidant that slows down the aging process and fights free radicals damage.
 Thiamine helps boost red blood cell production and combat dry skin.
 Selenium has been shown to repair DNA in damaged cells and help prevent cancer.

 Walnuts are another excellent source of Omega-3 fatty acids, which help lock moisture in skin so it appears plumper.
 A handful can supply as much as one serving of salmon.

 The zinc found in walnuts helps prevent stretch marks, while Vitamin E boosts the immune system and helps protect against blemish-causing bacteria.

-10. Dark Chocolate: Believe it or not, there is a way to indulge your sweet tooth without harming skin!
-I saved the best for last, but dark chocolate (varieties containing a 70% or greater cocoa content) can actually help improve skin.
+Believe it or not, there is a way to indulge your sweet tooth without harming skin!
+I saved the best for last, but dark chocolate can actually help improve skin.
+Select a variety containing a 70% or greater cocoa content and eat it in moderation.

 Need an excuse to have a bite of chocolate?
 Go ahead!
-It’s good for skin as long…as it’s consumed in moderation.
+It's good for skin when consumed in moderation.
 Try to keep it under 1.5 ounces per day.

-I hope this list of the best foods for skin will help you rethink what you’re putting in your body.
+I hope this list of the best foods for skin will help you rethink what you're putting in your body.
 All too often, we grab the quickest and easiest meal we can find and our bodies pay the price.
-Skin is the first compromised — or at least the most visible.
-By making an effort to eat healthy and focus on consuming more of the best foods for skin, you can help your skin be more radiant and healthy.
+Skin is the first area compromised — or at least the most visible.
+By making an effort to consume more of the best foods for skin, your skin will show incredible improvement.